U.S. life expectancy falls for second straight year — as drug overdoses soar

 There’s been a big increase in deaths from synthetic opioids, including fentanyl and tramadol.
 There’s been a somewhat smaller increase in heroin deaths, the team found.

-Overdose deaths count as injuries, and unintentional injuries became the third leading cause of death in 2016, after heart disease and cancer.
-“Chronic lower respiratory diseases, the third leading cause in 2015, became the fourth leading cause in 2016,” the NCHS said.
+Overdose deaths count as injuries, and unintentional injuries rose to became the third-leading cause of death in 2016, after heart disease and cancer.
+“Chronic lower respiratory diseases, the third-leading cause in 2015, became the fourth-leading cause in 2016,” the NCHS said.

 Men were far more likely to die from drug overdoses than women were, but other reports have found a growing number of opiate overdoses among women.